 Course Creation Softwares

 What Marketplaces could not offer, the software has.
 Instructors can customize their classes, upload them in different formats, and export analytics.
 All of this comes with a fixed fee every month–which might be worth the pay.
 Here are some examples:

 The Teachable vs. Thinkific debate has long been ongoing.
 However, there is another software in the market: TeachinGuide.
 TeachinGuide offers its services to teach other instructors to succeed on other learning platforms like Udemy.
 Mostly for startups and SMEs, TeachinGuide has a robust dashboard that measures KPIs and your course ranking.
 All in all, this website teaches you how to set up and sell your courses online.

 This website is beginner-friendly, having a simple drag-and-drop interface so instructors can customize their sales and course pages.
 If you’re a pro with code, you may also try Teachable’s Power Editor to create the look down to a tee.
 As you will also have reigns over your marketing, you may add coupons, affiliate programs, and other pricing options to your course.
 You may also send our emails with pixels to a segmented contact list.

 When comparing Teachable vs. Thinkific, the previous offer better analytics.
-Thinkific, however, allows you to customize the look and feel for your web design by altering the code.
+Thinkific allows you to customize the look and feel of your web design by altering the code.
 Not only will you have different templates to aid your content production, but you will also receive guidance when planning them out.
 Apart from the interactive quizzes and content that will help you manage your classes, you can also bulk sell your courses in one go.